kahgeh/llm-and-me/PRD.md

 # Purpose

-The goal is to build a self‑hosted toolbox ("my‑ai‑and‑me") with tools for an ai enhanced coding workflow.
+The goal is to build a self‑hosted toolbox ("llm‑and‑me") with tools for an llm enhanced coding workflow.

 # Type of tools and evolution